+the Egyptian coins of about the same period.
 The Cyprian silver coinage assigned to Philometor during his sole reign has been already discussed.
-Sole reign of Philometor, copper coins of Cyprus with the types of the B.C.
-64-3-46. head of Zeus Ammon and the eagle on thunder-Cyprus, Silver. bolt, with closed wings, and dates ranging from (Pl. xix.
-5-8; xx.
-1, 2.)
-26 to 36, are classed to this period.
-Most have the Copper. lotus in the field left, beneath the date, but one bears (Pl. xx.
+Certain copper coins of Cyprus with the types of the head of Zeus Ammon and the eagle on thunderbolt, with closed wings, and dates ranging from 26 to 36, are classed to this period.
+Most have the the joint reign of the two kings, when Physcon became king of Cyrene and issued a special coinage, we may conjecturally assign the latest copper coins with the heads of Ptolemy I. and Libya, which have some analogy in size and fabric with lotus in the field left, beneath the date, but one bears (Pl. xx.
 3-5.) a star above the date (cf. pl. xx., nos.
 4, 5).
 The lotus is markedly consistent with the attribution, the star is consistent, and the dates correspond to those of the issue of Cyprian silver in the series assigned to Philometor.
-One large coin in copper of the maximum Egyptian size (pl. xx., no. 3) is here classed to Cyprus, on account of its provenance and style, and its similarity in the reverse, not excepting in the form of the lotus, to the dated pieces.
+One large coin in copper of the maximum Egyptian size (pl. xx., no. 3) is here classed to Cyprus, on ac its provenance and style, and its similarity in the reverse cepting in the form of the lotus, to the dated pieces.
 It should be remarked that the lotus in the Egyptian money classed to the same king had usually a different form (cf. pl. xx., nos.
 3, 4, 5 with 8 and xix.
 2, 3).
 This occurrence of copper of the largest size out of Egypt is very unusual.
 It also occurs in Phoenicia under Ptolemy II. and III., and the Cyrenaïca under Physcon with Cleopatra II. and III.

 Two coins of the Dionysiac series are assigned to Philometor's reign in Cyprus between B.C.
 164-3 and 146, as one Dionysiac series.
 Silver. bears two symbols, both of which occur separately (Pl. xx.
 6.) on the regular silver coins assigned to this period, and both are marked by their characteristic striding eagle (pl. xx., 6).
 The short reign of Philometor in Phoenicia from the date of his capture of Ptolemaïs B.C.
 148-7 to his death B.C.
-146 Phoenicia. is commemorated by two coins, the silver tetradrachm Silver and copper.
-(Pl. xxxii.
-8; xx.
-7.) represented in the Bibliothèque Nationale at Paris, and the Hague, and a copper coin in the British Museum. bear the diademed portrait of the king, as a king Portrait of Phiof Syria, not of Egypt, for they lack the ægis; and lometor as a Seleucid. this is in accord with the statement of the historians that Philometor was offered at Antioch the diadem of Syria, to which it may be added his maternal descent from the Seleucids gave him a claim, though one inferior to that of Demetrius II.
-Nicator, in whose favour he appears to have resigned.
+146 Phoenicia.
+Silver and copper. is commemorated by two coins, the silver tetradrachm (Pl. xxxii.
+8; xx.7.) represented in the Bibliothèque Nationale at Paris, and the Hague, and a copper coin in the British Museum. bear the diademed portrait of the king, as a king Portrait of Phiof Syria, not of Egypt, for they lack the ægis; and lometor as a Selencid. this is in accord with the statement of the historians that Philometer was offered at Antioch the diadem of Syria, to which it may be added his maternal descent from the resigned.